 The more serious we are about eating healthy and saving money, the more details we have to keep track of when planning meals, buying ingredients, and preparing dishes.
-Bullet journal meal planning is a great way to curb poor eating habits — and your food budget — by becoming more aware of what goes into menus for you and your family.
+Meal planning is a great way to curb poor eating habits — and your food budget — by becoming more aware of what goes into you and your family.

 1. So, What is Bullet Journal Meal Planning?

 Bullet Journals have become all the rage for those of us who still enjoy keeping our lives organized via the old school pen and paper method.
 It’s a planner in which you use a series of distinct bullets to organize and connect multiple lists.
-You use short phrases to keep it more manageable, and you can do all of this in any notebook.
-What you end up with is a visible and permanent reference for your thoughts and actions.
+You use short phrases to keep it more manageable.
+Bonus tip: you can do all of this in any old notebook, though dot and graph paper is most popular.

 2. Meal Planning

 Think of a typical week’s worth of meals you would like to make.
-Choose meals you have been craving, meals you already have a bunch of ingredients for, or whatever else works for you.
+Choose meals you’ve been craving, meals you already have a bunch of ingredients for, or whatever.
 Start with your first meal and list all the ingredients.
 Use a distinct bullet symbol for those you need to buy more of.
-Repeat for all other meals, but only use the distinct “buy more” bullet point once per ingredient.
+(In this example, I used an “*” or star as my “buy more” symbol.)
+Repeat for all other meals.
 When all your meals and their ingredients have been listed, make a note of quantity for each ingredient next to the distinctly bullet pointed items.
-That way, you can quickly see which items, and how much of them, you will need to buy.
+That way, you can quickly see which items, and how much of them, you’ll need to buy.

 Here is an example…